vornex-gh/B787-Discord-Theme/README.md

 BetterDiscord must be downloaded.
-If you dont alerady download it here. 👉 https://betterdiscord.app/
+If you don't have already download it here. 👉 https://betterdiscord.app/